thomassorensen2650/node-red-contrib-mqtt-sparkplug-plus/readme.md

         }]
 ```

-if the definition set passed after the NBIRTH has been sent, the a REBIRTH is issued to notify clients about the new definition
+If the definition set set after the NBIRTH has been sent, them a REBIRTH is issued to notify clients about the new definition.

 ## mqtt sparkplug in
 The *mqtt sparkplug in* node makes it possible to subscribe to sparkplug b mqtt topics.
 The node is almost identical to the default node-red *mqtt in* node, but it will decode the sparkplug/protobuf messages and deliver them in json.